MINOR AILMENTS SCHEME

 Face-to-Face Appointments with clinicians

 Do you really need to see a doctor?
 Appointments can be made with the Practice Nurses, clinical pharmacists, phlebotomists, physiotherapists, healthcare assistant and more.
 Also, you can refer yourself to other health care professional who can offer a quicker help.
-You can book by calling the Practice, in person or online via the above link.
-In order to book appointments online you must have previously obtained the necessary access codes.
-Please ask at reception for details.
+You can book by filling the online form here.

 In order to make the most efficient use of our appointments, the doctors have requested our receptionists to ask patients to provide some brief information about the reason for their appointment.
 This is to ensure patients are directed to the service which can help them best, and because it is very helpful clinicians to know in advance the purpose of your appointment.